Dementia praecox

 Dementia praecox (meaning a "premature dementia" or "precocious madness") is a disused psychiatric diagnosis that originally designated a chronic, deteriorating psychotic disorder characterized by rapid cognitive disintegration, usually beginning in the late teens or early adulthood.
-Over the years, the term dementia praecox was gradually replaced by schizophrenia, which remains in current diagnostic use.
+Over the years, the term dementia praecox was gradually replaced by the term schizophrenia, which initially had a meaning that included what is today considered the autism spectrum.

-The term dementia praecox was first used in 1891 by Arnold Pick (1851–1924), a professor of psychiatry at Charles University in Prague.
-In a brief clinical report, he described a person with a psychotic disorder resembling "hebephrenia" (schizophrenia).
+The term dementia praecox was first used by German psychiatrist Heinrich Schüle in 1880.

+It was also used in 1891 by Arnold Pick (1851–1924), a professor of psychiatry at Charles University in Prague.
+In a brief clinical report, he described a person with a psychotic disorder resembling "hebephrenia" (an adolescent-onset psychotic condition).

 German psychiatrist Emil Kraepelin (1856–1926) popularised the term dementia praecox in his first detailed textbook descriptions of a condition that eventually became a different disease concept later relabeled as schizophrenia.
 Kraepelin reduced the complex psychiatric taxonomies of the nineteenth century by dividing them into two classes: manic-depressive psychosis and dementia praecox.
 This division, commonly referred to as the Kraepelinian dichotomy, had a fundamental impact on twentieth-century psychiatry, though it has also been questioned.

 The primary disturbance in dementia praecox was seen to be a disruption in cognitive or mental functioning in attention, memory, and goal-directed behaviour.
 Kraepelin contrasted this with manic-depressive psychosis, now termed bipolar disorder, and also with other forms of mood disorder, including major depressive disorder.
-He eventually concluded that it was not possible to distinguish his categories on the basis of cross-sectional symptoms.
+Eventually, he concluded it was not possible to distinguish his categories on the basis of cross-sectional symptoms.

 Kraepelin viewed dementia praecox as a progressively deteriorating disease from which no one recovered.
 However, by 1913, and more explicitly by 1920, Kraepelin admitted that while there may be a residual cognitive defect in most cases, the prognosis was not as uniformly dire as he had stated in the 1890s.
 Still, he regarded it as a specific disease concept that implied incurable, inexplicable madness.